smherwig/phoenix-memserver/README.md

 The sm-vericrypt-basic and sm-vericrypt memory servers for the [Phoenix](https://github.com/smherwig/phoenix) SGX microkernel.

-Note that, internally, `smdish` is `sm-vericrypt-basic`, `smuf` is `sm-vericrypt`.
-A third shared memory implementation, `sm-crypt`, does not use a server, and is referred to in the Phoenix source as `smc`.
+Note that, internally, smdish is sm-vericrypt-basic, smuf is sm-vericrypt.
+The Phoenix source also has a built-in shared memory implementation that does not use a server called sm-crypt (within the Phoenix source, it is referred to as smc).

 In the shared memory filesystems, files are called *memory files*, and either represent a pure, content-less lock, or a lock with an associated shared memory